IT Buyer’s Guide to Buying Recertified Computers

 In an effort to constantly give employees the “latest and greatest” hardware, IT buyers risk blowing through their budgets without stepping back to put some thought into the types of computers the organization actually needs.
 In reality, you’ll find that making wise decisions for your business might mean choosing computers that will get the job done and save you money instead of opting for top of the line machines.
-This process can be taken a step further when you buy recertified computers for business that are in like-new condition for a fraction of the price.
+This process can be taken a step further when you buy recertified technology for business that are in like-new condition for a fraction of the price.

 Factors that quickly drive up computer prices include the type of processor, the CPU clock rate, the amount of RAM, the type of hard drive, and the graphics capabilities.
 Intel processors essentially rule the market, and you’ll be able to choose between dual-core, i3, i5, and i7 varieties.
 While i5 and i7 processors are nice for their added speed, they are rarely necessary for typical business users.

 Clock rate is the speed at which the CPU processes.
 It’s usually measured in GHz and might range from 1.0 GHz to 5.0 GHz (or even higher).
 Again, unless your employees need to perform very data-intensive tasks, lower rates are usually just fine.